Second Andrews ministry: June 2020–June 2022

 On 15 June 2020, Adem Somyurek was dismissed from the ministry due to alleged misconduct, with Robin Scott and Marlene Kairouz also resigning the next day.
 A reshuffle took place on 22 June 2020, bringing Shaun Leane, Danny Pearson and Natalie Hutchins into cabinet and reassigning several portfolios.
 Hutchins was previously a minister in the First Andrews Ministry.

-On 26 September 2020, health minister Jenny Mikakos resigned as minister, following Premier Daniel Andrews stating in the board of inquiry into the hotel quarantine program, that he regarded Mikakos "accountable" for the program.
+On 26 September 2020, health minister Jenny Mikakos resigned as minister, following Premier Daniel Andrews stating in the board of inquiry into the hotel quarantine program that he regarded Mikakos "accountable" for the program.
 Minister for Mental Health Martin Foley was sworn in as the new health and ambulance services minister later that day.
 A further reshuffle three days later on 29 September 2020 added Ingrid Stitt into the cabinet and the reassignment of some portfolios.

-On 16 December 2020, Jill Hennessy announced she would step down from the role of Attorney-General effective immediately to spend more time with her family, but would stay in Parliament and recontest her seat at the 2022 election.
+On 16 December 2020, Jill Hennessy announced she would step down from the role of Attorney-General effective immediately to spend more time with her family but would stay in Parliament and recontest her seat at the 2022 election.
 She was replaced as Attorney-General by Jaclyn Symes.
 Mary-Anne Thomas was added to the cabinet and was appointed Minister for Regional Development and Minister for Agriculture.

-In February 2021, Lisa Neville was admitted to hospital and was forced to take leave due to Chron's disease.
+In February 2021, Lisa Neville was admitted to hospital and was forced to take leave due to Crohn's disease.
 She returned to work in August 2021.
-The nature of her emergency services portfolio required regular travel around to remote parts of the state at short notice, which was not suitable with her medical condition.
+The nature of her emergency services portfolio required regular travel to remote parts of the state at short notice, which was unsuitable for her medical condition.
 Therefore, Neville relinquished the portfolio to Attorney-General Jaclyn Symes.
 Symes relinquished her resources portfolio to Jaala Pulford.

 On 11 October 2021, Luke Donnellan resigned as minister, following the first day of the IBAC investigation Operation Watts.
-Donnellan claims that he never misused public funds but that he had previously breached party rules as Minister.
+Donnellan claims he never misused public funds but had previously breached party rules as Minister.
 He was replaced by Anthony Carbines on 6 December 2021.